MKLau/ppfoodwebs/README.md

   sampling of this "microecosystem".
 * This project synthesizes work on the structure and dynamics of the pitcher plant microecosystem [@Mouquet, @Ellison, @Gotelli, @Baker,
-  @Lau] to generate empirical models based on sampling of food web organism abundances in the field.
+  @Lau] to generate over 3000 empirical models based on sampling of food web organism abundances in the field over the course of several field seasons.

 ## Microecosystem Models